goderich/dissertation/dissertation.md

 Other dialects have lost this distinction, and normally use just one word out of a register pair.
 Occasionally, both forms are preserved, sometimes with a semantic distinction, and sometimes with the same meaning: Plngawan *pahpuy* or *pahpuniʔ* 'to cook grains', cf. Matu'uwal *hapuy* 'fire (f)' (< PAn \*Sapuy) and *hapuniq* 'fire (m)'; Squliq *qəhuniq* 'tree' and *qahuy* 'firewood', cf. Matu'uwal *kahuniq* 'tree (m)' and *kahuy* 'tree (f)' (< PAn \*kaSiw).

 The gender register system can be reconstructed to Proto-Atayalic, since traces of male register suffixes can be found in Seediq, e.g. Seediq *qəbulic* 'ash', cf. Proto-Atayal \*qabulit, PAn \*qabu.
 Both Seediq and Atayal have a suffix in this word, so Proto-Atayalic \*qabulit 'ash' can be reconstructed.
-Likewise for Proto-Atayal \*kuhiŋ and Seediq *quhing* 'head louse', which are derived male register forms of Proto-Atayal \*kucuʔ, cf. Matu'uwal *kucuʔ* 'head louse (f)' < PAn \*kuCu.
+Likewise for Proto-Atayal \*kuhiŋ and Seediq *quhiŋ* 'head louse', which are derived male register forms of Proto-Atayal \*kucuʔ, cf. Matu'uwal *kucuʔ* 'head louse (f)' < PAn \*kuCu.

 The traces of the register system in Seediq are relatively few in number, though undoubtedly already present, as demonstrated above.
 The system was developed further after the split of Atayal and Seediq, as evidenced by the much larger number of derived lexemes in Atayal.